Huerte/Gitomation/Inspirational_Quote.md

 ### "Whenever you do a thing, act as if all the world were watching." - Thomas Jefferson
 ### "If they wrote it to make money, don't read it." - Naval Ravikant
 ### "The ladder of success is best climbed by stepping on the rungs of opportunity." - Ayn Rand
+### "You become a worrier by practicing worry.
+You become free of worry by practicing the opposite." - Norman Vincent Peale